TotalEnergies: Acquisitions

 In 2011, Total agreed to buy 60% of photovoltaics company SunPower for US$1.38 billion.
 By the 2013 annual reporting date, Total owned 64.65%.

 In 2016, Total agreed to purchase French battery maker Saft Groupe S.A. for 1.1 billion euros.

 In 2016, Total signed a $224M deal to buy Lampiris, the third-largest Belgian supplier of gas and renewable energy to expand its gas and power distribution activities.

 In December 2016, Total acquired about 23% of Tellurian for an amount of 207 million dollars, to develop an integrated gas project.

 In 2017, Total announced it would buy Maersk Oil from A.P.
 Moller-Maersk in a deal expected to close in the first quarter of 2018.

 In 2018, Total announced it was buying 74% of the French electricity and gas provider Direct Énergie from their main stockholders, for 1.4 billion euros.

-In 2022, Total announced it had added 4GW to its renewable energy portfolio through the acquisition of the Austin-based company, Core Solar.
+In 2022, Total announced it had added 4 GW to its renewable energy portfolio through the acquisition of the Austin-based company, Core Solar.
 The following month, Total entered an agreement with GIP to acquire a 50% stake in Clearway, one of the largest renewable energy owners in the United States.
 As part of the transaction, GIP took a 50% minus one share stake in SunPower.

+In October 2023, TotalEnergies announced it was purchasing Quadra, a Germany based clean energy aggregator, for an undisclosed amount.

+In 2023, TotalEnergies acquired three gas-fired power plants with a total capacity of 1.5 GW in Texas from TexGen for $635 million.

 Western Sahara oil exploration

-In 2001, Total signed a contract for oil-reconnaissance in areas offshore Western Sahara (near Dakhla), with the "Moroccan Office National de Recherches et d’Exploitations Petrolières" (ONAREP).
+In 2001, Total signed a contract for oil-reconnaissance in areas offshore Western Sahara (near Dakhla), with the Moroccan "Office National de Recherches et d'Exploitations Petrolières" (ONAREP).
 In 2002, Hans Corell (the United Nations Under-Secretary-General for Legal Affairs) stated in a letter to the president of the Security Council that whenever the contracts are only for exploration they're not illegal, but if further exploration or exploitation are against the interests and wishes of the people of Western Sahara, they would be in violation of the principles of international law.

 Finally, Total decided to not renew their license off Western Sahara.